alankrantas/microbit-micropython-cookbook/README.md

 [BBC micro:bit MicroPython documentation](https://microbit-micropython.readthedocs.io/en/latest/index.html#)

-This is my notes, tricks and experiments about BBC micro:bit and MicroPython.
+This is the collection of my notes, tricks and experiments about BBC micro:bit and MicroPython.

 ## Easer Eggs